-(B) Non-attorney signatures--An electronic document which requires a non-attorney's signature and is not signed under penalty of perjury may be signed with an electronic signature or signed in the following manner:
+(B) Non-attorney signatures--An electronic document which requires a non-attorney's signature and is not signed under penalty of perjury may be signed with a digital an electronic signature or signed in the following manner:

-(i) Scan and electronically file the entire document, including the signature page with the signature, and maintain the original signed paper document for the duration of the case, including any period of appeal, plus sixty (60) days thereafter; or
+s/John Citizen

-(ii) Ensure the electronic document has the electronic signature of the signer.
+123 South Fifth Avenue

-(D) Law enforcement officer signatures on documents signed under penalty of perjury.
+Seattle, WA 98104

-(i) A citation or notice of infraction initiated by an arresting or citing officer as defined in IRLJ 1.2(j) and in accordance with CrRLJ 2.1 or IRLJ 2.1 and 2.2 is presumed to have been signed when the arresting or citing officer uses their user id and password to electronically file the citation or notice of infraction.
+Telephone: (206) 123-4567 Fax: (206) 123-4567

-(ii) Any document initiated by a law enforcement officer is presumed to have been signed when the officer uses their user ID and password to electronically submit the document to a court or prosecutor through a statewide electronic collision and traffic records program provided by the Washington State Patrol, the Justice Information Network Data Exchange, or a local secured system that the presiding judge designates by local rule.
-Unless otherwise specified, the signature shall be presumed to have been made under penalty of perjury under the laws of the state of Washington and on the date and at the place set forth in the citation.
+E-mail: John.Citizen@email.com

-(E) Multiple signatures--If the original document requires multiple signatures, the filer shall scan and electronically file the entire document, including the signature page with the signatures, unless:
+Page 4

-(i) The electronic document contains the electronic signatures of all signers; or
+- (C) Non-attorney signatures on documents signed under penalty of perjury--Except as set forth in (d)(2)(D) of this rule, if the original document requires the signature of a non-attorney signed under penalty of perjury, the filer must either: - (i) Scan and electronically file the entire document, including the signature page with the signature, and maintain the original signed paper document for the duration of the case, including any period of appeal, plus sixty (60) days thereafter; or - (ii) Ensure the electronic document has the digital signature of the signer.
+Electronically file the document containing the electronic signature of the signer and maintain the original electronic document with the electronic signature attached for the duration of the case, including any period of appeal, plus sixty (60) days thereafter. - (D) Law enforcement officer signatures on documents signed under penalty of perjury. - (i) A citation or notice of infraction initiated by an arresting or citing officer as defined in IRLJ 1.2(j) and in accordance with CrRLJ 2.1 or IRLJ 2.1 and 2.2 is presumed to have been signed when the arresting or citing officer uses his or her user id and password to electronically file the citation or notice of infraction. - (ii) Any document initiated by a law enforcement officer is presumed to have been signed when the officer uses his or her user ID and password to electronically submit the document to a court or prosecutor through the Statewide Electronic Collision & Traffic Online Records application, the Justice Information Network Data Exchange, or a local secured system that the presiding judge designates by local rule.
+Unless otherwise specified, the signature shall be presumed to have been made under penalty of perjury under the laws of the State of Washington and on the date and at the place set forth in the citation.

-(ii) For a document that is not signed under penalty of perjury, the signator has the express authority to sign for an attorney or party and represents having that authority in the document.
+- (E) Multiple signatures--If the original document requires multiple signatures, the filer shall scan and electronically file the entire document, including the signature page with the signatures, unless: - (i) The electronic document contains the digital electronic signatures of all signers; or - (ii) For a document that is not signed under penalty of perjury, the signator has the express authority to sign for an attorney or party and represents having that authority in the document.

-If any of the non-electronic signatures are of non-attorneys, the filer shall maintain the original signed paper document for the duration of the case, including any period of appeal, plus sixty (60) days thereafter.
+If any of the non-digitalelectronic signatures are of non-attorneys, the filer shall maintain the original signed paper document for the duration of the case, including any period of appeal, plus sixty (60) days thereafter.
+For any document containing electronic signatures, the filer shall maintain the original electronic document with the electronic signature attached for the duration of the case, including any period of appeal, plus sixty (60) days thereafter.